 For my fellow kiwis these are somewhat comparable to a Mallowpuff.
 Delicious flavoured marshmallow filling on a waffle base, cased in chocolate.
 The marshmallow is lighter and creamier than normal and comes in the most amazing variety of flavours such as coconut, Baileys and mocha.
 A real melt in the mouth treat and at only 70c a pop you can try a few flavours!

 You will find these things at almost every Christmas market in Germany.
 It can be very difficult choosing which Christmas markets to visit and when to go.
-Here are a few tips for visiting Christmas markets during the festive season.

 Big city ones will be busy.
 For a quieter experience head to small towns.
 These can be just as nice and much more relaxed and authentic.
 For big ones try Nuremberg, Cologne, Frankfurt or Dresden.
 Smaller ones are in every town.
 Around Frankfurt I can recommend Wiesbaden, Darmstadt or Mainz.

 Pace yourself if you're going to more than one.
 They do all get the same after a while so choose a couple of things to try at each.

-- Every market has local specialties and different souvenirs so look out for something different.
+Every market has local specialties and different souvenirs so look out for something different.